RAID Levels | Advanced Techniques for Data Storage - Qiling

 When to use:

-RAID 10 can be a very good choice when you are looking for better data redundancy and increased speed for both data read and write operations.
+RAID 10 is a good choice when you need better data redundancy and increased speed for both read and write operations.

 Are there any factors that you should take into account before choosing the most appropriate RAID level for yourself?
 The answer is yes.
 Here are five significant criteria that need to be considered before you select the most suitable RAID level.

-RAID technology is designed to improve performance, capacity, and fault tolerance.
-When you are choosing the RAID level for yourself, you have to consider the overall performance of the level, including the data, read and write speed, data construction ability, and fault tolerance.
+RAID technology is designed to enhance performance, capacity, and fault tolerance.
+When selecting a RAID level, consider the overall performance, including data, read and write speed, data construction ability, and fault tolerance, to determine the best fit for your needs.

-What can you do if you have found that the RAID failed and the important data stored on the RAID level is suddenly gone?
-Don't panic.
-You can recover permanently deleted files and documents easily by simply using the Deep Data Recovery.
+If you've found that your RAID has failed and your important data is suddenly gone, don't panic.
+You can recover permanently deleted files and documents easily by using the Deep Data Recovery.

-This specified RAID data recovery can be very reliable and efficient in recovering the lost data from RAID levels.
-It is able to restore nearly a thousand file types and supports multiple devices and systems.
-You can use it to help restore lost files and documents whenever you have encountered a data loss problem since it requires no downtime.
+This specified RAID data recovery can be very reliable and efficient in recovering the lost data from RAID levels, restoring nearly a thousand file types and supporting multiple devices and systems, allowing for no downtime.

 Step 1.
 Select file types

 Launch Deep Data Recovery software.
-Select file types and click "Next" to start.
+Select file types and click "Next" to begin the recovery process.

 Step 2.
 Scan the RAID drive

-Choose the RAID drive from which you wish to recover data, and then click "Scan".
-Wait for the scanning process to finish, the deleted files will show up one by one.
+Choose the RAID drive from which you wish to recover data, click "Scan", and wait for the scanning process to finish, displaying deleted files one by one.

 Step 3.
 Find and preview lost RAID files

-You can use "Filter" as quick navigation to find deleted or lost files.
-Besides, you can also use Search to find your lost RAID drive files via its file name or file extension.
+You can use "Filter" to quickly find deleted or lost files, or use Search to find files by name or extension, even on RAID drives.

 Step 4.
 Restore lost RAID drive files